Wild Lens Jethro

 Ticketing, Parking, & First Impressions

-The arrival process is a breeze.
-After entering the gates, there is plenty of parking available.
-You’ll walk past some scenic outdoor ponds to check in at the booth with their friendly staff.
+The arrival process is refreshingly simple.
+After pulling into the spacious lot, you’ll walk past scenic outdoor ponds and hear the gentle sound of flowing water before checking in at the booth with their friendly staff.
 Even on weekends, it never feels crowded.

 Admission is very affordable—around $5.50 per adult, with lower pricing for children and seniors.
 For what you get, the value is excellent.